sonic2kk/steamtinkerlaunch/README.md

 Literally every env variable can be set in [gameconfig `$STLGAMECFG`](#Game-Configurations) and [system-wide configuration](#Global-Config), making it pretty easy to tinker with important ones *(f.e `PROTON`* , `DXVK`* , `MANGOHUD`, `RADV_PERFTEST`, `WINE`...)*
 The Possibilities Are Endless...

+## Contribution

+**Any contribution is welcome and everybody can help!**

+- help improving the **README**
+- create [Tweakfiles](#Tweakfiles) and share them with the community, either open a pull request, or open an issue if you don't like git too much :)
+- add new functions & fix bugs (please open a pull request)
+- bugreports (please also post the relevant stl logfile)
+- spread the word *(**stl** is still pretty unknown - the more people know it the more can help to improve it)*